What happens after an ICE raid? Explaining the deportation process

 “If the person who is arrested says nothing and signs nothing, then the question is, ‘Is there any authority to arrest the person?’ ” said Daniel M. Kowalski, an immigration lawyer in Colorado who is editor of Bender’s Immigration Bulletin, a journal for immigration advocates and professors.

-He pointed out that there have been cases in which the person arrested was a citizen, a green card holder or an immigrant who was not in violation of the law.
+He pointed out that there have been cases in which the person arrested was a citizen, a green-card holder or an immigrant who was not in violation of the law.

 Next, they are taken to a local ICE office for processing.